dx7/i2c2/README.md

 `global options from config` < `cluster options from config` < `command line flags`

 Make sure the config file is valid YAML (e.g. use spaces instead of tabs)

+## Autocomplete

+To allow autocomplete, add the following to your .bash_profile, .bashrc or .profile

+    $ source [path to ./extras/i2cssh-autocomplete.bash]

 ## Options